cnthiesen/quantum-innovation-challenge/index.md

 | 4th  | []()                                                 |           |              |
 | 5th  | []()                                                 |           |              |

-For a full list of the submitted challenge projects, we encourage you to take a look at the [Challenge page](_/../projects.md).
+For a full list of the submitted challenge projects, we encourage you to take a look at the [Submit a Project page](https://quantum-innovation-challenge.github.io/submission/).

 ## Partners